Is coronavirus affecting your business negatively? The answer to this question seems easy, right?

 2.)
 The Coronavirus Job Retention Scheme tax relief.

-Another relief is the Coronavirus Job Retention Scheme.
+Another tax relief is the Coronavirus Job Retention Scheme.

 This relief is given to support businesses that have furloughed employees.

 This simply means that these employees are at the risk of being laid off or sacked because their employers cannot pay their wages as a result of this pandemic’s effect on their business.

 The following are the conditions that must be met to be eligible for the Coronavirus Job Retention Scheme :